 Marwan and Fadia then took us into their garden, which was full of fruits and vegetables; quite a lot in a small garden.
 They picked the ripe fruits and vegetables fresh off the tree

 Since it was late afternoon, we went out and started walking in the village towards the mosque.
+Actually, it is technically not a mosque, but called a “Khalwa”, translated to “isolation place/nook/sanctum/recess” as it’s far away from people and cities, so that the religious people can concentrate, meditate, discuss, read some scriptures and do rituals freely without any disturbance.
 We came across a gentleman leaving his house with a tray full of fruit, which we stopped to admire.
 He offered us the tray, but we refused; he even came after us to persuade us to take the fruit.
 What nice people everywhere.
-We walked a little more but could still not spot any mosque.
-We walked to where the road ended in a small house and saw a few men, traditionally dressed, sitting on the floor with rosary beads in their hands; I assumed this was the mosque.
+We walked a little more but could still not spot the Khalwa.
+We walked to where the road ended in a small house and saw a few men, traditionally dressed, sitting on the floor with rosary beads in their hands; I assumed this was the Khalwa.